Marwennnne/botify-test/README.md

 Which points would you improve on the security aspects?

-- add WAF capabilities to our proxy to the best possible level of protection
+- add WAF capabilities to our proxy to have the best possible level of protection
 - use official images and packages

 If we ever add a database to stock users’ results, how do you plan to backup the application?